zv-louis/updsts/README.md

 ### `updsts_get_credential_info`

-Get AWS credential information for the specified profile.
+Get AWS credential information for the specified profile name in the credential file.
 However, for security reasons, `aws_secret_access_key` and `aws_session_token` are returned masked.

 - Parameters: